-Connections of 4-lead Motor
+Connections to 4-lead Motors

-The 4 lead motors are the least flexible and easy to connect.
-And the Speed - torque of motor depends on winding inductance.
-The output current from drive that is multiply the specified phase current by 1.4 to determine the peak output current.
+4 lead motors are the least flexible but easiest to wire.
+Speed and torque will depend on winding inductance.
+In setting the drive output current, multiply the specified phase current by 1.4 to determine the peak output current.

-Figure 4: 4-lead Motor Connections
+Figure 5: 4-lead Motor Connections

-Connections of 6-lead Motor
+Connections to 6-lead Motors

-Like 8 lead stepping motors, 6 lead motors have two configurations available for high speed or high torque operations.
-The higher speed configuration, or half coil, is described, because it uses one half of the motor's inductor windings.
-The higher torque configuration, or full coil, uses the full coil windings.
+Like 8 lead stepping motors, 6 lead motors have two configurations available for high speed or high torque operation.
+The higher speed configuration, or half coil, is so described because it uses one half of the motor's inductor windings.
+The higher torque configuration, or full coil, uses the full windings of the phases.